jasonmel/JMIDIGen/README.md

 JMIDIGen
 ========

-A midi generator which can automatically compose songs
+A midi generator which can automatically compose songs.

 ## How to build